Bone blue sky.

 and a burst of bird lightning.

-Mr. Rooter smiles as if Oregon were
+Mr. Rooter smiles as if Oregon

-a truth dispensary of buttered waffles.
+were a gridiron of buttered waffles.

 By the mailbox, a woman picks